rdtechie/ansible_role_az_delete_resource_group/README.md

 # Ansible Role: az_delete_resource_group

-Creates an Azure Resource Group.
+Deletes an Azure Resource Group.
 This role has been made specifically to be used in CI/CD pipelines, hence the usage of a vault file.

 ## Requirements